 The ASR program requires fulltime enrollment, and due to the academic rigor of the track, employment more than 20 hours per week is highly discouraged.
 Students progress through the program as a cohort group beginning in the fall semester.
-The ASR degree is completed in a 24-month period, inclusive of four semester and two summer sessions.
+The ASR degree is completed in a 22-month period, inclusive of five semesters.